Your Period: A Real Pain in Your Productivity

 But the real eye-opening figure was this:

-Almost 81 percent of the respondents reported decreased productivity while working.
+Almost 81% of the respondents reported decreased productivity while working.

 This lead the researchers to conclude that presenteeism was a bigger contributor to productivity loss than actual absences.
 Women told researchers they weren’t as productive as they could be while at work.
 Namely because they needed to use the bathroom almost every hour or because they had a headache and couldn’t concentrate.